 Donations from Chicago Cubs, Chicago White Sox allowed for creation of citywide tournament

-CHICAGO–(ENEWSPF)–July 5, 2016.
-As part of an effort to provide Chicago children with more opportunities to participate in positive and productive activities during the summer, Mayor Rahm Emanuel and the Chicago Park District today announced the second annual citywide youth baseball and softball tournament will take place at the UIC Curtis Granderson Stadium on August 10-14.
-The tournament is made possible through generous donations made by the Chicago White Sox and the Chicago Cubs.
+CHICAGO–(ENEWSPF)–July 21, 2015.
+As part of an effort to provide Chicago children with more opportunities to participate in organized baseball and softball, Mayor Rahm Emanuel and the Chicago Park District today announced that registration for the first annual citywide youth baseball and softball tournament opens tomorrow, Wednesday, July 22 at 8 am.
+This tournament is made possible through donations made by the Chicago Cubs and the Chicago White Sox.

-Registration for the tournament is now open, and teams from every neighborhood in Chicago are encouraged to sign up.
+This year’s tournament will host 32 youth baseball teams and eight youth softball teams and will be held at UIC on August 21, 22 and 23.
 First round match-ups will provide opportunities for leagues from throughout the city to compete, with a post-game meal provided to strengthen relationships between kids and communities.
-Championship games will be held August 14.
+Saturday night’s games will conclude with a movie in the park at dusk.
+Championship games will be held August 29 and 30.

 “The Chicago White Sox and Chicago Cubs have stepped up for youth in Chicago by making this tournament possible,” said Michael P. Kelly, Chicago Park District Superintendent and CEO.
 “These programming investments and capital improvements are opening doors for youth baseball and softball participation across the city.”

-Registration is limited to one team per league and must be received by July 29.
-Softball players must be 14 years old or under.
-Baseball players must be 12 years old or under.
-To register, click here.
+Registration is limited to one team per league and must be received by Friday, July 31 at 5 pm.
+Players must be 11 or 12 years old.
+To register, visit http://www.chicagoparksfoundation.org/playball/.

 Mayor Emanuel previously announced $17 million in capital improvements to support youth baseball and softball, featuring artificial turf fields at Southwest Elementary School, Clark Park, Amundsen Park, Kelly Park, Columbus Park, Palmer Park, Tuley Park and Jackie Robinson Park.